At3k0/At3k0.github.io/README.md

 #  About
-Soo, if you don't go to or not affiliated with Bridges Academy, I'd like to kindly tell you to go away please This site is for writing down halarious quotes from people there It's also where I post my comedic videos, because I'm not gonna purchase another domain just for that (most are unlisted because kids act in them)
+Soo, if you don't go to or not affiliated with Bridges Academy, I'd like to kindly tell you to go away please<br>
+This site is for writing down halarious quotes from people there<br>
+It's also where I post my comedic videos, because I'm not gonna purchase another domain just for that (most are unlisted because kids act in them)
 # Requests
 If you want to add a quote, you can use the issues tab.
 I count them as issues because it's an issue if I don't have all the dumbness in my collection. heh.<br>